PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation_en.md

 ![](https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/instance_segmentation/03.png)

-The visualization image is saved in the `output` directory by default, and you can customize it through `--save_path`.
+The visualized image not saved by default.
+You can customize the save path through `--save_path`, and then all results will be saved in the specified path.

 #### 2.2.2 Python Script Integration
 A few lines of code can complete the quick inference of the pipeline.
 Taking the general instance segmentation pipeline as an example: